Bath County, Virginia

-Bath County is a United States county located in the Shenandoah Valley on the central western edge of the Commonwealth of Virginia.
+Bath County is a United States county located in the Allegheny Highlands on the central western edge of the Commonwealth of Virginia.
 As of the 2020 census, the population was 4,209, making it the second-least populous county in Virginia.
 Bath's county seat is Warm Springs, while the largest community is Hot Springs.

 Established in 1790, Bath County was named for the natural hot springs found in the region.
 The county is known for its mountainous terrain and picturesque landscapes, including the George Washington and Jefferson National Forests.

 History

-Bath County was created on December 14, 1790 from parts of Augusta, Botetourt, and Greenbrier Counties.
+Bath County was created on December 14, 1790 from parts of Augusta, Botetourt, and Greenbrier counties.
 Due to the many mineral springs found in the area, the county was named for the English spa and resort city of Bath.
 In the early 1700s, before the county was formed, the area that subsequently became Bath County was settled by people with ancestry principally in England, Scotland, Germany, Wales, Ireland and France.
-The families who settled in what has since become Bath County that came to Virginia from England predominantly came from the counties of Derbyshire, Hampshire, Wiltshire, Gloucestershire, Northamptonshire, the western portion of Sussex, Dorset, Somerset (where Bath in England is located), Norfolk, Suffolk, Surrey, Kent and Lincolnshire.
-Like much of the Shenandoah Valley region, Bath had a relatively large share of residents descended from Scots-Irish immigrants and German farmers, both of whom were moving southward from Pennsylvania.
-By 1800, Bath County's population was mostly subsistence farmers, though some were also artisans and smaller amounts were shopkeepers.
+The families who settled in what has since become Bath County who came to Virginia from England predominantly came from the counties of Derbyshire, Hampshire, Wiltshire, Gloucestershire, Northamptonshire, the western portion of Sussex, Dorset, Somerset (where Bath in England is located), Norfolk, Suffolk, Surrey, Kent and Lincolnshire.

+Like much of the Shenandoah Valley region, Bath had a relatively large share of residents descended from Scots-Irish immigrants and German farmers, both of which groups were moving southward from the back country of Pennsylvania.
+By 1800, Bath County's population consisted mostly of subsistence farmers, though some were also artisans and a smaller number were shopkeepers.